madebyshape/tailwind-css/README.md

 ### Framework

-We use Tailwind CSS (https://tailwindcss.com) as the core framework - Read the docs to use this framework https://tailwindcss.com/docs
+[Tailwind CSS] (https://tailwindcss.com) is used as the core framework - Read the docs to use this framework https://tailwindcss.com/docs

 Edit the `tailwind.config.js` whenever you need to modify / add new CSS utility classes.